myjimm/chatapp_montejo/README.md

 # chatapp_montejo

-phone used: Nexus 6 API 30
+phones used: Nexus 6 API 30 and OPPO A3s (CPH1803)